sinfocol/ctfs/writeups/2017/defcon-qualifiers/crackme-2000/README.md

 ### sorcery

-Sorcery binaries follow a similar pattern with a slight modification at the end:
+Sorcery binaries followed a similar pattern with a slight modification at the end:

 ```asm
 3hhh: cmp [ac]l,0xhh